Mboty/mohab/di bounus/README.md

 ```
 .
 ├── client.py        # Simulates an attacker forging a message and recomputing the MAC
-├── clent1.py        # Simulates a server generating/verifying MAC and an attacker reusing a MAC
 ├── server.py        # (Expected) Insecure MAC implementation using MD5
 ├── secureserver.py  # (Expected) Secure MAC generation and verification logic
 ```